SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/gather.md

 ===

 One difficulty with EAV tables is the nature of missing data; an entire row rather than a single cell is missing.
 It is important to evaluate how to handle the "missing data."
 By default, "missing data" is coded as `NA`.
+{:.notes}

 The `values_fill` argument allows you to specify values for this missing data.